Buying a Second Property in Singapore: ABSD, Loans and the 99-to-1 Risk (2026)

 Total Debt Servicing Ratio (TDSR)

 The TDSR framework limits the amount you can borrow for property purchases to 55% of your gross monthly income, including all outstanding debts.
+Banks also stress-test your loan against a floor rate of 4% for residential property, so plan around that rather than today's lower advertised rates.

 Loan-to-Value (LTV) Ratio